treesturn/Paper_Ninja_Bot/README.md

 AI project for National Learn AI challenge.
-It is a telegram bot using SGNLP package to assists with users who are conducting secondary research.
+It is a telegram bot using SGNLP python package to assists with users who are conducting secondary research.
 The bot uses aspect-based sentiment analysis to classify the 5 links retrieved, positive or negative sentiment regarding a keyword input by the user.

 Required python packages
 - googlesearch